ZeroBone/PresMonDec/README.md

 ## Second method

-In the second method the monadic decomposition is tested by constructing a formula that essentlially describes the existence of a bound `B` with an existential quantifier.
+In the second method the monadic decomposition is tested by constructing a formula that essentially describes the existence of a bound `B` with an existential quantifier.
 In accordance with Proposition 2.3 in the paper above, such a bound exists and every element is equivalent to some element bounded by this bound if and only if the formula is monadically decomposable.

 This method is implemented as a function `monadic_decomposable_without_bound` in `src/presmondec.py`.
 The arguments are: